-©2019 American Board of Ophthalmology.
+©2023 American Board of Ophthalmology.
 All rights reserved.
 No part of this publication may be reproduced in any form or transmitted, by any electronic or mechanical means, including the use of information storage and retrieval systems, to any other person without the prior express written permission of the American Board of Ophthalmology, except as permitted under U.S. copyright law.
 This prohibition against unlawful or unauthorized reproduction is intended to include all U.S. domestic use as well as protection afforded under any international forum or law, including, but not limited to, G.A.T.T.
-In particular, the user of the Information agrees: to retrieve documents for information only; to save or print a single copy for personal use only and not to reproduce any portion of the document except as permitted under U.S. copyright law without the prior written permission of the American Board of Ophthalmology; to acknowledge the American Board of Ophthalmology as the source of any reproduction of any selected passage, table diagram or other extract reproduced; not to make any charge for providing the Information to another person or organization without the prior written consent of the American Board of Ophthalmology and payment of an agreed copyright fee to the American Board of Ophthalmology; not to modify the information without the express prior written permission from the American Board of Ophthalmology; and to include this copyright notice and disclaimer in any copy made.
+In particular, the user of the Information agrees: to retrieve documents for information only; to save or print a single copy for personal use only and not to reproduce any portion of the document except as permitted under U.S. copyright law without the prior written permission of the American Board of Ophthalmology; to acknowledge the American Board of Ophthalmology as the source of any reproduction of any selected passage, table diagram or other extract reproduced; not to make any charge for providing the Information to another person or organization without the prior written consent of the American Board of Ophthalmology; not to modify the information without the express prior written permission from the American Board of Ophthalmology; and to include this copyright notice and disclaimer in any copy made.